'GDP to grow 5.8pc in FY17-18': PML-N govt unveils election year report card

 Despite this, the government had, over the last five years, allocated Rs47 billion to higher education, built 1,750 kilometres of roads, and added 11,000 Megawatts to the national grid, the planning minister claimed.

 "We provided energy to industries so that the economy could grow.
-Record demand has been generated from [an increase in] energy in Pakistan."
+Record demand has been generated from [an increase in] energy in Pakistan," Iqbal claimed.

-"The China-Pakistan Economic Corridor is a reality today.
-Of a total investment of $46bn, $39bn is being used to build roads and infrastructure."

 "We have used our own budget to curb terrorism, financing Operations Zarb-i-Azb and Raddul Fasaad from our own pocket," he said.